 Manifesto

-What if we had more information about the products we buy?
-Would we make more sustainable choices?
-Would we switch to better packaging?
+What if we knew more about the products we buy?
+Would we make better, more sustainable choices?

 - Reduce if you can